inbo/reporting-rshiny-woonuitbreidingsgebieden/woonuitbreidingsgebieden/README.md

 library("woonuitbreidingsgebieden")
 ```

-On the one hand, the `get_*` functions are created to extract the data from the data source (excel-file).
+On the one hand, the `extract_*` functions are created to extract the data for all WUG ids from the data source (excel-file).
+The `get_*` functions are created to extract the data for a single wug (either from the loaded data or directly from the excel-file).
 On the other hand, the `create_*` functions are used to make the graphs.
 The `support.R` script provide some additional help functions.

-The individual functions operate on a single WUG, based on the WUG code.
-For a given WUG code, the data can be extracted (in a tidy structure) and consecutively, the graphs can be made.
+The plot functions operate on a single WUG, based on the WUG code.
+For a given WUG code, the data can be extracted (in a tidy structure) and consecutively, the graphs can be made for that WUG.
 The structuring of the data as a tidy format supports easy handling with e.g. `ggplot2`.

 In this tutorial, we will use the WUG `11002_08` to illustrate the functions.